justindthomas/wordpress-heroku/wp-content/plugins/add-link-to-facebook/readme.txt

 Take a look at [the screen shot](http://wordpress.org/extend/plugins/add-link-to-facebook/screenshots/ "Screen shot") to get an idea of what is what.

-The plugin will use the excerpt if available, else the post text and will use it as description.
+The plugin will use the excerpt as description and when not available it will use part of the post text.
-The option *Use excerpt as message* will move the excerpt to the message at top and the post text will be used as description at the bottom.
-If you specify a *Text trailer* the text will be truncated and the text trailer (for example *Read more ...*) will be used as last words (no link).
+If you specify a *Text trailer* the text will be truncated and the text trailer (for example *Read more ...*) will be used as last words (no link, Facebook does not allow this).
-If you clear the text trailer, Facebook will show *See more* and if you click on it, see can see the whole post on Facebook.
+If you leave the text trailer blank, Facebook will show *See more* and if you click on it, you will see the whole post text on Facebook.
+The options *Use site title as caption* and *Use excerpt as message* (tab *Appearance*) do what they say.
+If you leave the excerpt blank, the site title will be used as message.
+This is to prevent grouping of links.
+See question U37 for an alternative method.

 = U02 Why is the option 'Featured post image' grayed out? =